MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

 - **Base Stats**:
   - Block: 6
   - Magic Number: 3
-- **Buffs/Modifiers**: None
 - **Effect**: Apply 6 Block to ALL party members.
-For the rest of the turn, party attacks apply 3 Burning per hit
+For the rest of the turn, party attacks apply 3 Burning per hit.

 `Toxic Spill`
 - **Type**: Skill